rdmaw/SoulsSpeedruns-Save-Organizer/README.md

 * Right-click mouse support on Linux systems, based on an [open PR by veeenu](https://github.com/Kahmul/SoulsSpeedruns-Save-Organizer/pull/17)
 * A Makefile to simplify the build and run process

-I've removed the Windows package since this is just a fix for Linux systems until the issue is resolved in the official repository.
+I've removed the Windows package since this is just a fix for Linux systems until the issue is resolved in the official repository. <br>
 For Windows, use the [official build from upstream](https://github.com/Kahmul/SoulsSpeedruns-Save-Organizer/releases/tag/v1.6.0).

+Once installed you can run the Save Organizer by typing `make run`. <br>
-To see the full list of available commands, run `make help` inside the cloned directory.
+To see the list of available commands, run `make help` inside the cloned directory.

 Requires:
 * GNU Make
 * A Java Development Kit (JDK)
 * Maven

-Arch Linux:
+Arch:
 ```bash
 sudo pacman -S make jdk-openjdk maven
 ```